 Not the face.
 We love neck gaiters.
 They are a cheap and versatile way to keep the cold air off your neck and ears.
 They also double up as a mask which is great if you forget to pack one.

 Toasty tootsies.
 If you suffer from cold feet, thicker socks are a must.
 Want to go one step further?
 Overshoes will keep the draught out and have the added bonus of keeping your shoes clean too!
-If it’s wet out there, you can put your feet in carrier bags before putting your socks on.
+If it’s wet out there, you can put your feet in plastic bags before putting your socks on.
 It feels a bit strange at first, but it works better than even the fanciest waterproof socks.

 Talk to the hand.
 Likewise gloves are a cold weather essential and the brighter the better.
 Loffi, one of our Winter Wheelers sponsors, make gloves that are waterproof, windproof and have happy reflective faces on them so you can clearly communicate your intentions to other road users!

 Give your bike some TLC.
 Cooler weather and tougher conditions are hard on your bike.
-Check out our Basic Bike Maintenance page, have a look on YouTube or go full-luxury and book your bike in for a service.
+Check out our Basic Bike Maintenance page, have a look on YouTube or book your bike in for a service.
 You can find your local bike shop here if you're logged into the site.

 Keep it clean!
 The salt and water you kick up when cycling in winter are bad for your bike, so it's a good idea to give it a clean as often as possible, with a degreaser to dislodge moisture and gunk from moving parts where necessary.
 Wet weather chain oil also helps to keep you running smoothly through nasty weather.

 Most importantly, enjoy it!
-If you're well prepared, riding into work on a crisp winter morning or battling through rain and cold on the way home can be invigorating, exciting and rewarding.
+If you're well prepared, riding on a crisp winter morning or battling through rain and cold on the way home can be invigorating, exciting and rewarding.
 Plus you'll reap all the brilliant benefits of biking right through the winter and arrive in spring feeling fitter and healthier than ever.
 Winter miles make for summer smiles.

 Don’t forget to share your Winter Wheelers adventures with us in the Stories or on social media using #WinterWheelers.